RosePatrick/SpringboardRP/Capstone/README.md

 **Capstone_Project_Distracted_Driver_Detection.ipynb** is the preliminary project work to load and explore the dataset as well as some data augmentation.

-**Distracted_Driver_AutoML.ipynb** uses the same dataset which was then uploaded to Google Cloud Platform where an AutoML model was derived and tested.
-The results of the AutoML implementation of this dataset is illustrated here.
+**Distracted_Driver_AutoML.ipynb** used the same dataset which was then uploaded to Google Cloud Platform where an AutoML model was derived and tested.
+The results of the AutoML implementation are illustrated here.